HarshitKhurana/Extras/python/GarbageCollection.md

   ->  Python works on names instead of variables.<br>
   ->  Python memory manager uses a special heap to keep all objects and data structures.<br>
   ->  Python uses `reference-count + Generational` for garbage collection.<br>
+  ->  Every python object instance has a corresponding C-Type instance.<br>
   ->  Since reference-count are not thread safe, thus python requires/uses <b>GIL</b> i.e <b>Global Interpreter Lock</b> so that 1 thread is run by an interpreter at 1 time therefore there is no true Multi-threading in python.<br>